evgarthub/klipper_tmc_autotune_k1/README.md

 # [WIP] Klipper TMC Autotune for Creality K1

-This fork has changes to be compartible with custom software on K1 Chnages made in comparison to original project:
+This fork includes changes that are reuired for autotune to be compatible with custom software on K1 printer.
+Changes made in comparison to original project:

 - Updated paths to Klipper
 - Removed checks for klipper service presense (lack of packages) and root user (as that's the only user available)